qburnsFB/styled-css-grid/README.md

 ## installation

-Install React and [styled-components], then:
+Install React and [linaria], then:

 ```bash
 $ yarn add styled-css-grid